esm52/Madagascar_Forest_Fires/README.md

 ## Summary

 The purpose of this repository is to contain data, code, and analyses for a project examining the impact of agricultural activity on deforestation and fire activity in Madagascar during the years 2000-2018.
-This repository contains a csv file of forest loss by year, fire activity by year, and agricultural productivity for Madagascar's main crops (cassava, maize, beans, sweet potatoes, rice, and vanilla) as well as scripts for data management, exploratory data analysis, and modeling.
+This repository contains a csv file of forest loss by year, fire activity by year, and agricultural productivity for Madagascar's main crops (cassava, maize, sweet potatoes, bananas, rice, cloves, coffee, cocoa, and vanilla) as well as scripts for data management, exploratory data analysis, and modeling.
 The goal of this analysis is to examine the relationship between forest loss and fire activity and identify the impact of agricultural productivity on land clearing practices.
 I am also interested in seeing if land clearing rates have changed over time through a time series analysis.

 ## Investigators